MicrosoftDocs/VBA-Docs/access/Concepts/XML/export-data-schema-and-related-tables-to-xml.md

 ---
-title: Export Data, Schema, and Related Tables to XML ms.prod: access ms.assetid: 4f84813a-bc39-ac03-f04f-624f74eed190 ms.date: 06/08/2017
+title: Export data, schema, and related tables to XML ms.prod: access ms.assetid: 4f84813a-bc39-ac03-f04f-624f74eed190 ms.date: 09/26/2018
 ---

-# Export Data, Schema, and Related Tables to XML
+# Export data, schema, and related tables to XML

-The  **[ExportXML](../../../api/Access.Application.ExportXML.md)** method can be used to export the data and formatting contained in a table, along with any additonal data that you specify.
+The **[ExportXML](../../../api/Access.Application.ExportXML.md)** method can be used to export the data and formatting contained in a table, along with any additional data that you specify.

 To specify the additional data to export, you must must use the **[CreateAdditionalData](../../../api/Access.Application.CreateAdditionalData.md)** method to create an **[AdditionalData](../../../api/Access.AdditionalData.md)** object.
-Then, use the **[Add](../../../api/Access.AdditionalData.Add.md)** method to add additonal tables to export along with the main table.
+Then, use the **[Add](../../../api/Access.AdditionalData.Add.md)** method to add additional tables to export along with the main table.

 The following procedure illustrates how to include additional data when exporting a table to XML.
 The Orders table is exported along with several other tables.
 The schema and the formatting are also exported as separate .xsd and .xsl files, respectively.

 ```vb
 Private Sub ExportRelTables()